 Reason #1: Accuracy

 A dive computer is much more accurate than using dive tables (and WAY more modern).
-Dive computers track your dive metre-by-metre, minute-by-minute to give you the most accurate no-decompression time.
+Dive computers track your dive meter-by-meter, minute-by-minute to give you the most accurate no-decompression time.
 This function allows you to stay safely underwater as long as possible, whereas, dive tables are only based on the deepest part of your dive, not crediting you for the shallower parts.
 If you are an Advanced diver who can dive between the 20m to 30m depths then you really can’t afford to use a table when using a dive computer or dive computer and nitrox combo you could as much as double your bottom time.
 So, if want to get the most out of your time underwater, use a dive computer!

 Reason #2: Ascent Rate Monitor

-All modern dive computers come with built in ascent rate monitors.
+All modern dive computers come with built-in ascent rate monitors.
 You’ve probably heard the old saying, “Don’t ascend faster than your smallest bubble.”
 Well, when does that bubble get too big?
 When are you supposed to follow up a new “smallest bubble?”
 That saying is as outdated as the dive tables themselves.
 Dive computers eliminate the ascent guessing game by monitoring your ascent speed with visual and audible alarms.
 The last thing you want as a diver is to come accidentally up too fast and end up with DCS hit.

 Reason #3: Safety